 Denim

-I have lots of jeans in my closet, but the most versatile pair I own is by MOTHER.
-They’re stretchy and comfortable, a darker, not too casual wash, and their cropped at the ankle, making them easy to pair with all sorts of shoes.
+I have lots of jeans in my closet (you can see a peek at all my jeans in my closet cleanout post), but the most versatile pair I own is by MOTHER.
+They’re stretchy and comfortable, a versatile wash (not too casual and not too dressy) and they’re cropped at the ankle, making them easy to pair with all sorts of shoes.
 If you want jeans at a lower price point, check out my favorite Madewell jeans and Abercrombie jeans.
-For 40 degree weather, I usually opt for Vejas or loafers with jeans.

 Leggings or Joggers

-On the off chance that I’m not wearing jeans, I’m wearing leggings or joggers.
-While I was pretty turned-off of athleisure outfits for years, I’m appreciating them much more these days.
-I’ve learned that if I still do my makeup and style my hair, I can feel pulled together in workout clothes, despite how comfy they are.
+I’ve learned that if I still do my makeup and style my hair, I can feel pulled-together, and even polished, in workout clothes, despite how comfy they are.
 I’ve also starting buying athleisure that’s a little more “fun” than just a basic pair of black running leggings.
-In 40 to 60-degree weather, leggings are always a warm enough, but still breathable, option.
+In 40 to 60-degree weather, leggings are always a warm enough, but still breathable option.
+Amazon has some great athleisure finds lately.

 Layers